singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 Lack of consistency and a well-defined framework doesn't help either.

-Few months ago while working on big Node.js application, handling millions of requests per hour, I noticed it too.
+A few months ago while working on big Node.js application, handling millions of requests per hour, I noticed it too.

-Every API was literally checking if certain parameter was being passed by the frontend correctly.
+Every API was literally checking if a certain parameter was being passed by the frontend correctly.

-Same validations were repeated all over the codebase again and again.
+The same validations were repeated all over the codebase again and again.

 Every time I had to create a new route/new API endpoint I had to write the same validation code.